Note: Code Enforcement does not handle Animal Control issues or Noise Complaints. Please contact the Grand County Sheriff's Office: (435) 259-4321.

 If the Code Enforcement Officer determines there is a violation, what are the next steps?

-The Code Enforcement Officer will first send a Courtesy letter to the individual or entity.
-The letter will outline the violations, compliance requirements, penalties for the violation and the timeframe for compliance (typically 21 days).
-If the violation(s) have not been corrected within the provided timeframe, a formal Correction Notice will be sent.
-If the violation(s) are not corrected within 14 days, the County may issue civil citations, processed through administrative hearing procedures under Chapter 1.16.
+If the violation(s) have not been corrected within the provided time frame, a formal Notice of Violation will be sent to the responsible person.
+If the violation(s) are not corrected, the County may issue civil citations, processed through administrative hearing procedures under Chapter 1.16.